Want to Learn to Read a Person Like a Book? Two Words: State Calibration

 Body language can never lie; words and statements, however, can.
 Learning to calibrate increases your ability to know what a person is feeling.
 This becomes extremely potent when trying to eliminate confusion in communication and also to avoid getting deluded with words.

 In NLP (Neuro-Linguistic Programming), State Calibration are just “indicators” of a person’s state.
-When the red light is on on the oven, it mean it’s heating up.
+When the red light is on the oven, it mean it’s heating up.
 When you’ve calibrated a person, you can know that a specific person a brow furrowed, right eye squinted and hunched means they’re perplexed.
 Therefore the “brow furrowed, right eye squinted and hunched” state is like the red light on the oven; both the red oven light and the furrowed brow, squint, and hunch serve as indicators for what’s going on “inside”.

 How Do You Calibrate a State?